-The future trend for precipitation is less clear but, overall, the climate model ensemble projects a slight increase in mean precipitation for all the boxes till the end of the century (Figure 12 and Figure A15-Figure A18).
+The future trend for precipitation is less clear but, overall, the climate model ensemble projects a slight increase in mean precipitation for all the boxes till the end of the century (Figure 12 and Figure A15 to Figure A18).
 A large spread in model predictions is evident, with some models predicting (much) higher future increases in precipitation than others.
-For the short-term horizon (T1), changes in precipitation in the range of around 5-6% are projected by the climate model ensemble, for the mid and long-term horizon (T2), this increases to around 10-13% and 12-19%, with a larger spread in model projections and higher divergence between emissions pathway SSP2 and SSP5 for the FerAnd box (Figure 12 and Figure A15-
+For the short-term horizon (T1), changes in precipitation in the range of around 5-6% are projected by the climate model ensemble, for the mid and long-term horizons T2 and T3, this increases to around 10-12% and 12-17%, with a larger spread in model projections and higher divergence between emissions pathway SSP2-4.5 and SSP5-8.5 for the FerAndNam box (Figure 12 and Figure A15 to Figure A18).
+Changes of a similar order of magnitude are projected for the other boxes (Table A1 to Table A8).